-Hosts can currently schedule maintenance at least one week in advance.
+Hosts must currently schedule maintenance at least one week in advance and are able to program flash maintenance in the case their server is unrented.
 Users will get email reminders of upcoming maintenance that will occur on their active pods.
 Please contact [email protected] if you are scheduling maintenance on more than a few machines so that we are aware of any major impacts to our customers.

 Here are some things to keep in mind.